NOVEL APPROACHES TO RESTORING DEFECTS IN BONE TUMORS

 The basic schema in bone sarcoma care involves staging, a biopsy, a period of chemotherapy (neoadjuvant), surgery and consolidation (adjuvant) chemotherapy.
 There have been novel approaches at each stage of treatment.
 We will highlight the approaches developed in restoring bone defects subsequent to a resection.

 Due to the advanced stage in which sarcomas present, amputations have become the dominant mode of treatment in Asia for bone sarcomas.
-In general in the National University of Singapore (NUS), this has rarely been necessary except perhaps in the salvage situation for recurrent disease when limb salvage is no longer feasible.
+In general in our practice this has rarely been necessary except perhaps in the salvage situation for recurrent disease when limb salvage is no longer feasible.
 Techniques in amputations have not changed over centuries.
 Nevertheless with the advent and strong development of microsurgical techniques we now possess the ability to transplant composite tissues from remote areas onto remnant limbs.
 While the transplantation of cadaveric tissue has now become a reality, it is still somewhat experimental and not in common use due to the issues of immunosuppression in what may be considered non-lifesaving surgery.
 Nevertheless there are other areas of relevance.
 It should be understood for example, that because most tumors occur around the knee, amputations in bone sarcomas are usually above knee amputations.
 This is vastly different from below knee amputations, where, because the knee is present the energy requirements are considerably lower.
 Hence, being able to provide a knee mechanism is highly desirable.
 In the rotationplasty described by Van Ness, an above knee amputation is performed and the remnant tibia and ankle is transposed onto the remnant femur (Figure 2) – the reversed ankle becoming a knee mechanism.
 While this may sound unpalatable, the fitting of a below knee prosthesis in this situation results in a highly functional limb.
 The development of prostheses with space-aged materials have resulted in highly functional lightweight designs with good patient acceptance.

 Figure 2.
 It is rarely if ever necessary to perform an amputation in this era of modern medicine for bone tumors unless the tumor has fungated through the skin.
 This patient who had a neglected bone tumor and had sought a second opinion from a neighboring country was offered an amputation above the knee (a).We agreed that an amputation was necessary but offered the option of replanting the amputated segment using microsurgical techniques (b).
 We were able to re-anastamose all his vessels and his nerves which were lost in the amputated segment (a so called amputation replantation procedure).
 The huge advantage of this procedure is that the ankle now functions as a knee and can take a below knee prosthesis which is many times superior to an above knee amputation prosthesis (c).
 The variants of this procedure and how it compares to an above knee amputation (d) illustrate how this procedure may be superior over an above knee amputation.